 Be the first to know about special events, programs, and education that can help with your child’s milestones.

-Specializing in occupational therapy, speech therapy, feeding therapy, physical therapy, and family therapy.
+Specializing in occupational therapy, speech therapy, feeding therapy, physical therapy.
 We also offer educational classes and host children’s events in our state of the art gym.